acerbilab/bads/README.md

 For more usage examples, see [**bads_examples.m**](https://github.com/lacerbi/bads/blob/master/bads_examples.m).
 You can also type `help bads` to display the documentation.

+If you have questions, check out the [BADS wiki](https://github.com/lacerbi/bads/wiki), which contains a FAQ.

 ## How does it work

 BADS follows a [mesh adaptive direct search](http://epubs.siam.org/doi/abs/10.1137/040603371) (MADS) procedure for function minimization that alternates **poll** steps and **search** steps (see **Fig 1**).